News and Calendar of Events

 The George F. Gruner Awards for Meritorious Public Service in Journalism annually recognize outstanding community service in newspaper journalism in the central San Joaquin Valley.
 The awards, which honor Mr. Gruner, a former executive editor of The Fresno Bee, rank among the top journalism honors in the state.

 The McClatchy Company established the Gruner awards in 1989.
 The Department of Media, Communications and Journalism administers the competition and co-hosts the awards banquet with The Fresno Bee, which provides a grant to make the awards possible.
-The banquet takes place March 6, 2019, in the Fresno Art Museum.
+The banquet took place March 6, 2019, in the Fresno Art Museum.

 About Mr. Gruner